Horyus/vort_x/docs/vtx_dispatchers.md

 ## `authorizeAndSetWeb3(dispatch: Dispatch, authorization: Authorization) => Promise<void>`

-Should be used just like `setWeb3` but only in the case where your wallet provider requires a manually authorization.
-This method returns a Promise that resolves when authorization is granted and web is set (or when no authorization is granted).
+Should be used just like `setWeb3` but only in the case where your wallet provider requires a manual authorization.
+This method returns a Promise that resolves when authorization is granted and web3 is set (or when no authorization is granted).
 Explained [**here**](/ethvtx/docs/starting_ethvtx#setting-web3)

 ## `start(dispatch: Dispatch) => void`